-Consumer sentiment in the U.S. has unexpectedly deteriorated in the month of June, according to a report released by Thomson Reuters and the University of Michigan on Friday, with the consumer sentiment index pulling back off a nearly six-year high.
-The report showed that the preliminary reading on the consumer sentiment index for June came in at 82.7, down from the final November reading of 75.1.
+Consumer sentiment in the U.S. has improved by much more than anticipated in the month of December, according to a report released by Thomson Reuters and the University of Michigan on Friday.
+The report said the preliminary reading on the consumer sentiment index for December jumped to 82.5 from the final November reading of 75.1.
 Economists had been expecting the index to edge up to 75.5.

 While the Commerce Department released a report on Friday showing an unexpected drop in U.S. personal income in the month of October, the report also showed continued growth in personal spending.
 The report said personal income edged down by 0.1 percent in October after rising by 0.5 percent in each of the two previous months.

 In another upbeat sign for the U.S. labor market, the Labor Department released a report on Friday showing that stronger than expected job growth in the month of November pushed the unemployment rate down to a five-year low.
 The report showed that non-farm payroll employment rose by 203,000 jobs in November following a revised increase of 200,000 jobs in October.

 Driven by broad-based weakness in domestic and foreign demand, German factory orders fell at the fastest pace in a year in October, official data showed Friday.
 Factory orders were down 2.2 percent in October from September, the most since November 2012, according to figures released by the Federal Ministry of Economics and Technology.

 Factory orders data from Germany is due on Friday, headlining a light day for the European economic news.

 An index monitoring the construction sector in Australia posted a score of 55.2 in November, the latest survey from the Australia Industry Group and the Housing Industry Association revealed on Friday.